waldur/waldur-docs/docs/integrator-guide/APIs/api-changes/waldur-openapi-schema-7.6.0-diff.md

-# OpenApi Schema Diff - 7.6.0
+# OpenAPI schema diff - 7.6.0

 ## For version 7.6.0